GideonZ/1541u-documentation/hardware/av_plug.rst

 .. figure:: ../media/din-8.png
    :alt: 8-pin DIN plug drawing

-*Note:* The connector used is a full size 8-pin 262° DIN.
-A 270° DIN does *NOT* fit without violence.
+*Note:* The connector used is a full size 8-pin 262° DIN, also known as the 'horse-shoe' type.
+A 270° DIN plug does *NOT* fit without violence.

 The 8-pin DIN (audio/video) connector can output several different video signals, for each type you need a special assembled cable.